avanzosc/odoo-addons/mrp_product_profit/README.rst

    :alt: License: AGPL-3

 ==============================================
-Mrp Profit and Commercial on Schedule Products
+MRP Profit and Commercial on Schedule Products
 ==============================================

-* This module add profit and commercial fields to schedule products and work orders on manufacturing orders
+This module add profit and commercial fields to schedule products and work orders on manufacturing orders

 Credits